gizmolab10/help.webseriously/README.md

 ![[first launch.png]]

-If this looks overwhelming, the important thing to notice is the "graph" in the middle of the largest view (Life, Curious, and ...).
-For now, you can ignore everything else.
 The graph is an outline or a summary or a map.
-I will be calling it a graph because that's the software engineering term.